Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: PUMA: Progressive UnMAsking

 \textbf{Current model as an unmasking policy.} An important practical consideration in operating the teacher-forced chain during pretraining is that the final unmasking policy, namely the one used at inference, is not available a priori: it is induced by the final pretrained network (see Section~\ref{sec:prelim} for the policy instances).
 Accordingly, we construct the teacher-forced chain using the unmasking policy defined by the \emph{current model} at that point in the training process.

-Intuitively, as training proceeds and the model's prediction gets better, the induced policy $g_\phi$ rapidly approaches the inference-time policy of the final model.
+Intuitively, as training proceeds and the model's predictions get better, the induced policy $g_\phi$ rapidly approaches the inference-time policy of the final model.
 In particular, the \emph{ranking} of which positions to unmask might tend to stabilize earlier than full posterior calibration, so the policy becomes \emph{approximately final} relatively early in training.
 We indeed validate this empirically in Section~\ref{sec:sudoku}, and return to implementation details in Section~\ref{sec:puma_practical}.